stongao/study_resources/notes/linux-sys-interview.md

 ####[[⬆]](#toc) <a name='simple'>Simple Linux Questions:</a>

 * What is the name and the UID of the administrator user?
+- root, uid 0, gid 0
 * How to list all files, including hidden ones, in a directory?
+- ls - a
 * What is the Unix/Linux command to remove a directory and its contents?
+- rm -rf /path/to/dir
 * Which command will show you free/used memory?
 Does free memory exist on Linux?
+- free, top: free shows used, free, dynamic, shared and swap memory usage
 * How to search for the string "my konfi is the best" in files of a directory recursively?
+- grep -r "my confi is the best" ./\*
 * How to connect to a remote server or what is SSH?
 * How to get all environment variables and how can you use them?
 * I get "command not found" when I run ```ifconfig -a```.
 What can be wrong?